How to Get Into UCLA: Requirements & Acceptance Rate

 5. Describe the most significant challenge you've faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?

 6. Think about an academic subject that inspires you.
-Describe how you have furthered this interest inside/outside the classroom.
+Describe how you have furthered this interest inside and outside of the classroom.

 7. What have you done to make your school or your community a better place?